 Portmeirion

 Clough Williams-Ellis spent 50 years building Portmeirion.
-He started in 1925, bought a rocky coastal headland in north Wales, and proceeded to construct an entirely fictional Italian village on it.
-He used salvaged architectural elements from buildings being demolished elsewhere in Britain — columns, doorways, colonnades — and combined them with his own additions in shades of ochre, terracotta, and pale blue.
-By the time he finished in 1975, he had built a campanile, a town hall, several dozen cottages, a battery, and a dome.
+He started in 1925, bought a rocky coastal headland in north Wales, and proceeded to construct a fictional Italian village on it, using salvaged architectural elements from buildings being demolished elsewhere in Britain – columns, doorways, colonnades – combined with his own additions in ochre, terracotta, and pale blue.
+By the time he finished in 1975, he had built a campanile, a town hall, several dozen cottages, a battery, a dome, a lighthouse, and a small network of subtropical gardens.
 None of it makes strict architectural sense.
 All of it works.

-It’s stranger than photographs suggest and funnier, too.
-Williams-Ellis was an eccentric with a genuine talent for landscaping and a belief that tourism could co-exist with good design.
+It is stranger than photographs suggest and funnier too.
+Williams-Ellis was an eccentric with a genuine talent for landscaping and a conviction that tourism could co-exist with good design rather than destroying it.
 Portmeirion is his proof of concept.
+You can argue that it proved the wrong thing – that a designed fantasy village is a different proposition from organic place-making – but the place has its own logic and its own charm, and attacking it feels ungrateful.

 The Village

-Entry costs £14 for adults, which covers access to the village and the woodland walks around it.
-The central piazza is the heart of things: a semi-circular space of coloured buildings surrounding a fountain, with the estuary of the Dwyryd visible beyond.
-Walk beyond the main plaza and you find things like a row of upside-down columns used as a joke pediment, a trompe-l’oeil window, a small gothic pavilion.
-It rewards exploration at a slow pace.
+Entry costs around £14 for adults, covering access to the village and the woodland walks around it.
+The central piazza is the compositional heart: a semi-circular space of coloured buildings around a fountain with the estuary of the Dwyryd visible beyond.
+Walk past the main plaza and you find an upside-down colonnade used as a joke pediment, trompe-l’oeil windows, a small gothic pavilion, a battery with cannons pointing at nothing in particular.
+It rewards slow exploration more than a brisk circuit.

-The village also provides the setting for the 1960s cult TV series The Prisoner, in which Patrick McGoohan plays a secret agent trapped in an unspecified village.
-Fans of the show visit specifically, and the village leans into this with some dedicated materials.
-If you haven’t watched the show, it doesn’t matter.
+The village is also the setting for the 1960s British TV series The Prisoner, in which Patrick McGoohan plays a former spy held in an unnamed location.
+Fans visit specifically for this and the village leans into it with some dedicated materials.
+If you haven’t watched the series, you are welcome anyway.

-The Hotel Restaurant serves formal meals, requires a booking, and is well above average.
-The Brasserie in the hotel is more casual and also good.
-There’s a café selling simpler food near the entrance if you just want lunch.
-The hotel also does afternoon tea, which fits the surroundings.
+The Hotel Restaurant serves formal meals with advance booking required and is well above average for the area.
+The Brasserie in the same building is more casual and also good.
+A cafe near the entrance serves simpler food for those who just want lunch.
+Afternoon tea in the hotel dining room fits the surroundings with unusual accuracy.

-The Portmeirion Hotel has been operating since the village opened and offers rooms with views of the estuary.
-It’s not cheap — rooms typically start around £200 per night in peak season — but the setting is unlike any other hotel in Britain.
-The village also has self-catering cottages within the grounds, which are popular with families and often book months in advance.
+The Portmeirion Hotel has been operating since the village opened, with rooms offering estuary views.
+Rooms typically start around £200 per night in peak season.
+The village also has self-catering cottages within the grounds that book months in advance and are popular with families who want the full Portmeirion-at-dusk experience.

 Practical Notes

 Portmeirion is about 2 miles from Porthmadog.
-The nearest train station is Minffordd on the Cambrian Coast Line, about a mile’s walk.
-Driving is easier — there’s a car park near the entrance.
-In summer, the village gets busy between about 11am and 3pm with day visitors; arriving when it opens at 9:30am or staying into the evening gives you a much more peaceful experience.
+The nearest train station is Minffordd on the Cambrian Coast Line, a mile’s walk.
+Driving is easier.
+In summer, the village is busiest between 11am and 3pm; arriving when it opens at 9:30am or staying into the early evening gives you a substantially quieter experience.
+The light on the estuary in the late afternoon, with the village buildings in the foreground, is some of the best it produces.